220.127.116.11 Import Wizard, The Save Filters Page

 Import Wizard settings can be saved to a filter file for future use with the same file or with files of the same type.
-Use this page to save a filter, if so desired.
-The filter file can be saved to multiple locations.
-You can specify wild cards for data file names.
+The filter file can be saved to one of three general locations.
+You can use wild cards when assigning a data file name for use with your import filter.
+This allows you to associate the filter with a group of related data files.

 | Save Filter